Our Services

 Scoping Calgary's Short-Term Rental Economy

-FACT City of Calgary · SSHRC · Alberta Real Estate Foundation
+FACT City of Calgary · SSHRC · Alberta Real Estate Foundation · Statistics Canada RDC

-Property Tax Equity Assessment (ProperTEA)
+Property Tax Equity Research Program

 Work With Us